hljames/cancer-diagnosis/Intro.md

 ## Literature review

-**Transfer learning with DDSM**: We first identified which neural networks are currently being used for transfer learning in the context of cancer identification and classification [6].
-We read the paper on U-net, which was trained to perform image segmentation on the neuronal structures from the ISBI challenge but can be applied to any size images.
-Potential challenges we would work through to do this would be developing labels, since the model classifies pixels in such a way that identifies structures, but the regions on interest in the DDSM data set are already extracted in one of the cleaner versions of the data set.
-We also read about ResNet, which was not specifically trained for biomedical applications, but is a widely known pre-trained model that allows much greater depth that previously possible and is widely applicable.
-Finally, we read about Conditional GANs, which can be used to generate captions for images that are more natural and diverse.
-This is a possible avenue for exploration, but it would likely require us coming up with "ground truth" captions, even if they don't especially correspond to images in the data set but rather just are more naturally structured, since a GAN discriminator must be fed both input from the generator and some "truth".
+**Transfer learning with DDSM**: We first identified which neural networks are currently being used for transfer learning in the context of cancer identification and classification [2],[3],[4].
+In particular, while many available DCNN models for transfer learning were not specifically trained for biomedical applications, they appear to nonetheless achieve reasonably strong performance when applied to the DDSM dataset for differentiation among normal and abnormal cases, as well as classification of abnormal cases.

-**Summary of model performance**: Jain and Levy [3] test multiple DCNN architectures on the DDSM dataset, and achieve 60.4% accuracy with a hand-built shallow CNN, 89.0% with AlexNet, and 92.9% with GoogleNet.
+Jain and Levy [3] compare the performance of multiple DCNN architectures on the DDSM dataset, and achieve 60.4% accuracy with a hand-built shallow CNN, 89.0% with AlexNet, and 92.9% with GoogleNet.
 Especially noteworthy is the fact that the GoogleNet's recall rate of 93.4% surpassed that of professional radiologists, who typically achieve recall rates that range from 74.5% to 92.3%.
-Shams et al. [7] perform simultaneous ROI-identification and classification using a model that combines CNNs and GANs, and achieve similar results of around 89% accuracy and 88.4% AOC on the DDSM.
+Shams et al. [5] perform simultaneous ROI-identification and classification using a model that combines CNNs and GANs, and achieve similar results of around 89% accuracy and 88.4% AOC on the DDSM.

 ## Data Background